dimitryk1/rockapp/README.md

-# rockapp
+#rockapp
-docker container repor that will listen for 9003 and return rock artists every call
+Rock app service.
+It will listen by default port 9003 and return rock artists on call The port can be changed by env variable $PORT